Moving to Japan: A Checklist

 1) Passport (with visa)

-• It goes without saying that you can’t even enter Japan without this, so don’t forget to bring this!
+• It goes without saying that you can’t even enter Japan without this, so don’t forget to bring it!

 2) CASH